orellazri/gslu/README.md

 ---

-**Important:** For some reason Windows Defender considers the binary as a virus.
+**Important:** For some reason Windows Defender treats the binary as a virus.
 If that happens to you, you can add it to the Defender's exclusion list, or download the source code and run with `go run .` for now.

 ---